 The Scottish event was only McIlroy’s second in the now named DP World Tour since the fanfare in turning pro two week’s earlier at the Quinn Direct British Masters at The Belfry.

-Lawrie missed his birdie and McIlroy’s third place behind winner Nick Dougherty and runner-up Justin Rose earned McIlroy Euro 211,000 and good enough to secure full Tour statue for the 2008 DP World Tour season.
+Lawrie missed his birdie and McIlroy’s third place behind winner Nick Dougherty and runner-up Justin Rose earned him Euro a cool Euro 211,000 and good enough to secure full Tour statue for the 2008 DP World Tour season.

 WHAT A JOURNEY …..